 Most founders have one dimension holding everything else back.
-The diagnostic finds it.
-The SPRINT fixes it.
+The SPRINT finds it and names it — so you know exactly what to fix first.

 The SPRINT framework maps the six conditions that determine whether a founder-led revenue motion is repeatable — or stuck.